 Lynda is the premier online training site, offering a vast collection of videos on just about every subject, on a subscription basis.
 Many of the world’s leading publishing companies now have corporate subscriptions, so their staff can stay up-to-date on the latest developments in software.

-I have a number of tutorials published on Lynda, mainly to do with Photoshop.
+I have a number of tutorials published on Lynda, mainly on Photoshop and Affinity Photo.
 You can check out my page here.

 Inspire is a monthly magazine published by Adobe Systems, makers of Photoshop and the Creative Cloud collection of design software.
 It’s available for free both through their website and as a mobile tablet application, and it features the very best design tutorials.